Skip to main content

 • “I have not had a single problem on Steam Deck; it runs great.”

-• “Really amateur buggy aspects such as several instances of inexplicably falling through the map, an area where one of the enemies can consistently push you through walls to your death, and the fact that when you die and see the game over screen you can still hear your character moving and jumping if you press the movement keys.”
+• “Really amateur buggy aspects such as several instances of inexplicably falling through the map, an area where enemies consistently push you through walls to your death, and the fact that on the game over screen you can still hear your character moving and jumping if you press movement keys.”

-• “Some areas have lighting glitches that never go away regardless of settings.”
+• “Some areas have lighting glitches that could never be fixed regardless of settings.”

 • humor